solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

   [Resources]: #resources {#toc-resources}
   [Create a Flexible Server database]: #create-a-flexible-server-database {#toc-create-a-flexible-server-database}
-  [Connect and query Azure Database for PostgreSQL Flexible Server using pgAdmin]:
+  [Connect, create and query Azure Database for PostgreSQL Flexible Server using pgAdmin]:
-    #connect-and-query-azure-database-for-postgresql-flexible-server-using-pgadmin
+    #connect-create-and-query-azure-database-for-postgresql-flexible-server-using-pgadmin
-  {#toc-connect-and-query-azure-database-for-postgresql-flexible-server-using-pgadmin}
+  {#toc-connect-create-and-query-azure-database-for-postgresql-flexible-server-using-pgadmin}
   [Connect and query Azure Database for PostgreSQL Flexible Server using the Azure CLI]:
     #connect-and-query-azure-database-for-postgresql-flexible-server-using-the-azure-cli
   {#toc-connect-and-query-azure-database-for-postgresql-flexible-server-using-the-azure-cli}